-The Black Diamond Apollo won our Editors' Choice Award for being the best overall lantern for a range of activities.
-The Apollo scored highest due to its ease of use, durability, and practical features.
-Though not the brightest product we tested, it provides ample light without blinding you.
-The clouded plastic surrounding the lamp provides pleasant light quality as well.
-The Apollo was fantastic for setting up camp at night, cooking, lighting up a tent, or lighting up a room during a power outage.
-Its tripod-style rubber-tipped legs and two-sided metal hooks on top allow it to be easily positioned in a variety of places.
-All these features make this product very versatile, and that is why it won the Editors' Choice Award.
+The Black Diamond Apollo is our pick for the best overall lantern.
+The Apollo scored highest because of its ease of use, durability, and practical features.
+Though not the brightest product we tested, it provides ample light for both small and larger groups.
+The opaque plastic surrounding the lamp provides a pleasant light quality as well.
+The Apollo was great for setting up camp at night, cooking, lighting up a tent, or lighting up a room during a power outage.
+Its tripod-style rubber-tipped legs and two-sided metal hooks mean it can be easily positioned in a variety of places.
+All these features make it exceptionally versatile, earning it acclaim as the overall best option.

 Our Analysis and Hands-on Test Results

-Meet the Black Diamond Apollo.
-Though its appearance is more reminiscent of a NASA space contraption than classic lanterns of the past, the innovative design blew us away.
-It's a fantastic all-around product; we found the Apollo to be the most versatile, durable, and easy to use for a range of activities.
+Meet the Black Diamond Apollo, the lantern with an innovative design that impressed us from sunset to sunrise.
+It's a fantastic all-around product; we found the Apollo to be the most versatile, durable, and easy to use light for a range of activities.

 Ease of Use

 We love the Apollo for its thoughtful, yet simple design.
 Its feature set also made it easier to use than other contenders.
 The textured, rubber power button is the same as its smaller sibling, the Black Diamond Moji; one press turns it on, holding it down dims or brightens it and pressing it a second time turns it off.